WA Government Architecture Decision Records

 Decision

-Implement mandatory human oversight for all AI tool usage with pre-approval for any AI tools that process organisational data or generate outputs used in official capacity.
+Implement mandatory human oversight for all AI tool usage, with pre-approval for any AI tool that processes organisational data, uses agents or external tools, or generates outputs used in an official capacity.

 Human Oversight Requirements: